When Counseling For Depression Is Necessary

 - Suicidal thoughts*

-If you relate to the above symptoms, seeking mental health treatment may be rewarding.
+If you relate to the above symptoms of a depressive episode, seeking mental health treatment may be rewarding.
 Treatment for depression could prevent symptoms from worsening and shorten the period that you experience depression.

 At times, depression may result from an adverse event, a significant life change, or a build-up of stress.
 Other times, the reason may not be apparent.
-The tendency toward major depression is biological, and a person with depression does not have control of the chemicals in their brain contributing to their diagnosis.
+The tendency toward major depressive disorder is biological, and a person with mental illness does not have control of the chemicals in their brain contributing to their diagnosis.
 Depression can also physically change the brain.
+Those who have a family history of depression or bipolar disorder may also be at increased risk of developing a depressive disorder.

-When you are depressed, it may feel challenging to maintain your previous levels of functioning.
-If you have noticed difficulty functioning due to how you feel, consider seeking treatment.
-Thoughts of suicide are one of the severe depression symptoms.
+When you are experiencing depressive symptoms, it may feel challenging to maintain your previous levels of functioning.
+If you have noticed difficulty functioning due to mental or physical health concerns, consider seeking treatment.
+Thoughts of suicide are one of the severe symptoms of a major depressive episode.
 If you are having thoughts of hurting yourself, seek professional help immediately.

 Depression may lead to substance use in some cases.
 Individuals may utilize substances like alcohol to attempt to self-medicate symptoms of their condition.
 The American Psychiatric Association says that "the identification of two distinct disorders that are present in the same person at the same time, for example, the coexistence of depression and a substance dependence disorder," is a dual diagnosis.